About A Nice World

 ED Experience – I went on to found and serve as the Executive Director for a 5013c which granted funds to help youth thrive, one kid at a time.
 It was immensely gratifying raising over a million dollars and awarding unique, individual awards and grants to thousands of inspired, inspiring kids.
 To connect and learn with other EDs I formed “SANE” – the Society for the Advancement of Nonprofit Executives comprised of smart, fun, uplifting fellow EDs to the benefit of all.

 Creative Endeavors – Tucson is rich with art, music, creativity and inspiration.
 It was here in the Old Pueblo I took advantage of an abundance of community education classes and friendly mentors, learning stained glass, welding, and silver jewelry sculpting.
 I’ve had great fun supporting and celebrating many laudable nonprofits from Juneteenth to The All Souls Procession and many in between.
 I’m proud to have been named the Tucson Humane Society’s Humane Individual of the Year.
-Because I was creating Nice Braille jewelry, I collaborated with a visually impaired artist, adding Braille to her canvasses which led me to the best coincidence of my life (IOU a blog post on that story).
+Because I was creating Nice Braille jewelry, I collaborated with a visually impaired artist, adding Braille to her canvasses which led me to the best synchronicity of my life (so far), a story retold in the blog Braille and Mermaids.
 It was in Tucson that I reached out to the owner of The Coyote Wore Sideburns, to ask her to illustrate a children’s book I had written, which led me to be the first person offering Mehndi (henna tattoo) in Tucson and to there at the same salon, meet the woman who most influenced my spiritual path and to whom I credit the wealth of manifestations that followed, including my dream house, where I sit and type this now, overlooking beautiful Tucson, Arizona.

 It was also because of Mehndi at the Coyote at the Fourth Avenue Street Fair that I was exposed to fire performance art and on the spot, blown away.
 I’ll never forget, then and there, powerfully resolving that I would BE A FIRE DANCER.
 I visualized it like my life depended on it.
 Within a year I had learned the art of spinning fire poi (as seen in this photo by Jeff Smith).
 I learned from the best, in fact from Nadia Hagen herself, Artistic Director of Flam Chen, arguably the finest pyrotechnic troupe in the world.
 Being a fire dancer became a wonderfully fulfilling inroad to perform at fantastic events and to volunteer for great causes.
 I’ve made a lifetime of friendships working with many nonprofits, fellow performers and lovely audiences.